 Schedule your downtime

 The urge to do everything and take advantage of all opportunities may be strong, but the reality is that when you’re in your 40s, you can’t constantly bounce from one thing to the next without taking a break.
 Schedule in rest time in between social and family obligations, and you’ll find yourself feeling more excited about everything on your plate rather than overwhelmed and run down.
-Take your unwind time to the next level by doing it with your significant other, and try one of these 50 Best Ways to Relax With Your Partner.

 Think about your significant other

 File this under: Weird energy tricks that actually work.
 According to a study in Psychophysiology, thinking about a romantic partner can boost blood glucose and “eustress” (aka the good kind of stress) levels, which provides a boost of energy over time.
 Whether you’ve been with your partner for ages or are seeing someone new, it looks like thinking about them often could work wonders for your perkiness.
 And if you don’t have a partner yet, be sure you know The Secret to Making a Great First Impression.